mwcremer/dnd-bx/combined.md

 1. Roll for escape (see table, below).
 If the roll succeeds, the fleeing party has escaped; the chase is over.
 2. If the roll fails, the fleeing party must choose either to be caught (ending the chase) or to flee in a random direction, determined by the referee (no mapping is possible).
 3. If the chase continues, compare the speeds of the fleeing and pursuing sides:
-    a.
-If the fleeing side is at least as fast as the pursuing side, it has another chance to escape; return to step 1.
+    1. If the fleeing side is at least as fast as the pursuing side, it has another chance to escape; return to step 1.
-    b.
-If the pursuing side is faster, there is a 50% chance of them catching up.
+    2. If the pursuing side is faster, there is a 50% chance of them catching up.
 If the roll succeeds, the fleeing side has been caught; the chase is over.
 If the roll fails, the fleeing party has another chance to escape; return to step 1.

 Fleeing group size | 10% | 25% | 35% | 50% | 70% | 90%
 ---|---|---|---|---|---|---